Mari Emmanuel: COVID-19 pandemic and international organisations

-On 19 July 2021, amid the SARS-CoV-2 Delta variant outbreaks and the lockdown in Sydney, Emmanuel presented an online sermon that reprimanded the COVID-19 vaccinations and lockdowns calling them "mass slavery", and saying that COVID-19 is "[…] just another type of the flu, no more, no less […]" and called the pandemic a "plandemic".
-In one of his videos, he implored Australian prime minister Scott Morrison and NSW premier Gladys Berejiklian to do more and aid those with financial and emotional adversity.
+On 19 July 2021, amid the SARS-CoV-2 Delta variant outbreaks and the lockdown in Sydney, Emmanuel delivered an online sermon criticizing COVID-19 vaccinations and lockdowns, calling them "mass slavery".
+He described COVID-19 as "[…] just another type of the flu, no more, no less […]" and referred to the pandemic as a "plandemic".
+In one of his videos, he implored Australian prime minister Scott Morrison and NSW premier Gladys Berejiklian to do more to assist those experiencing financial and emotional hardship.